Custom Software vs Off-the-Shelf: How to Make the Right Decision in 2026

 Question 2: Can you find a tool that handles 80%+ of your needs?

-If an existing tool handles 80% or more of what you need, buy it and adapt to its workflow for the remaining 20%.
-If no tool handles more than 60% of your needs, custom development will be less frustrating and more cost-effective long-term.
+Spend two to three weeks evaluating existing solutions.
+Demo the top three to five products in the category.
+If an existing tool handles 80 percent or more of what you need, buy it and adapt to its workflow for the remaining 20 percent.
+If no tool handles more than 60 percent of your needs, custom development will be less frustrating and more cost-effective long-term.

 Question 3: What is your 5-year total cost of ownership?